RPTST/ffmpeg-cpp/README.md

 This is the Linux port.
 Maybe the Windows version works, but I'm unsure, and I'd suggest you to go to the Raveler page ( [Raveler/ffmpeg-cpp](https://github.com/Raveler/ffmpeg-cpp) )

-Last change : one can record audio+video webcam (works with Logitech C922)
+Last change : one can record audio+video from any webcam, with sound and video synchronized.
+Works with Logitech C922 (e.g.)

 TODO : 3 last seconds are missing in the video.
 Maybe some wrong value somewhere.